 Computer Science Courses

-Students are required to have completed the following prerequisite courses, or its equivalents, for the MS in Computational Linguistics.
+Students are required to have completed the following prerequisite courses, or its equivalents:

-- CS 172: The Science of Data Structures
+- CSC 172: The Science of Data Structures

 - MTH 150: Discrete Math